 L-Theanine can reduce stress levels by increasing the concentrations of dopamine and serotonin in the blood.
 However, not at high enough levels where addiction would be a concern.
 Dopamine and serotonin are chemicals that help to maintain mood and motivation balance.
 Not only does this nootropic contribute to lower stress levels, but it also diminishes the unpleasant side effects of caffeine (namely sleeplessness, nervousness, and anxiety) which enhances its benefits.
 The reduction of these adverse side effects is why most people choose to take L-Theanine for focus by stacking it with caffeine.
 Caffeine provides the energy boost, and L-Theanine takes the edge off, so you gain clear focus and concentration without the jitters.

 While it is a supplement that causes a feeling of relaxation, it is not known to be a sedative.
+Though, L-Theanine does appear to be relatively commonplace in over the counter sleeping pills.
 When using L-Theanine for anxiety, stress, depression, or focus, make sure to adjust your dosage according to your personal tolerance until you achieve the desired effect.

 A lipid-soluble nootropic of the racetam chemical class, Aniracetam, is known for its ability to boost mental energy and improve holistic and collective thinking.
 It is an effective option for reducing anxiety and depression and is also one of the best nootropics for creativity.
 Aniracetam does this by acting as a positive modulator of AMPA receptors that are involved in memory and learning capabilities.
 AMPA receptors are primarily glutamate receptors, the body's most prominent neurotransmitters, playing a huge role in plasticity and synaptic transmission in the brain.
 In simpler terms, improvements in the process of neurotransmission by Aniracetam allow for greater focus, concentration, memory, and learning abilities in the user.